-I know many awesome men who want to support diversity and in particular women in tech, but don’t know where to start.
-Some say they don’t know how to approach it or that they are afraid to do or say the wrong thing.
+I know many awesome men who want to support diversity and in particular women in tech.
+But some don’t know where to start.
+Some say they don’t know how to approach it or they’re afraid to do or say the wrong thing.
 It can be hard to navigate being an advocate or an ally.
 So, I’ve decided to create this post specifically for those men.

 Diversity in tech is everyone’s issue – because without it we cannot create truly innovative technology that solves problems.
 We know that diversity brings countless benefits to organisations improving.
 For example, it helps with financial growth, company performance, company culture, creativity, the product itself, customer satisfaction and so on.
 I’ll link some articles at the bottom of this post if you want to learn more about it!